containerbuildsystem/osbs-box/README.md

 you can just `oc start-build <the component you changed> --from-dir .`.

-### Cleaning up
+## Cleaning up

 There are multiple reasons why you might want to clean up OSBS-Box data:

-* You've done some koji setup, but now you need to undo it
+* You need to reset your koji/registry instances to a clean state
 * For some reason, updating your OSBS-Box failed (and it is not because of the code)
 * You are done with OSBS-Box (forever)